welteki/docs.actuated.dev/docs/faq.md

 * Platform information - Operating System and architecture
 * System capacity - total and available RAM & CPU

-In addition, for support incidents, we may need to collect logs remotely from:
+In addition, for support incidents only, we may need to collect the logs of the actuated agent process remotely from:

 * VMs launched for jobs, stored at `/var/log/actuated/`